lyft/flinkk8soperator/docs/crd.md

       Number of task slots per task manager.

     * **systemMemoryFraction** `type:float64`
-      A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
+      A value between 0 and 1 that represents % of container memory dedicated to the system.
 The remaining memory is given to the taskmanager.

     * **nodeSelector** `type:map[string]string`
       Configuration for the node selectors used for the task manager.